deyran/pro-asp-net-core-6/chapter-02/03-running-anc-application.md

 The **ASP.NET Core routing system** handle incoming HTTP requests by matching them to specific controller actions.
 The routing system uses rules defined in the **route** to determine how a request should be processed.

-When the ASP.Net Core project is created, a default rule is automatically configured.
+When the ASP.Net Core project is created, a **default rule** is automatically configured.
 The route below show us an example of default rule:

 ```
 /
 /Home
 /Home/Index
 ```

+Appending */Home* or */Home/Index* to the URL will display the same **Hello World** result from the application

 <!--
 # Chapter 2: Getting Started
 ## Running the ASP.NET Core Application